 Despite the fact he had one of his better offensive halves of the season early on, he still didnt read the defense at all on his finishes around the rim.
 There were many times in which he was given an opportunity towards his right shoulder and finish, yet he insisted upon going towards his left and finishing with his right hand.
-Hasheemís passing skills also showed mixed results, where he did a great job of reading the double team on a few possessions and made nice skip passes
+Hasheems passing skills also showed mixed results, where he did a great job of reading the double team on a few possessions and made nice skip passes

 Thabeets immense size couldnt have been more evident than on the defensive end.
 He clogs the paint so well with his size and length, providing an impact that does not appear in any box score.
 Thabeet was quite strong rebounding the ball and has improved his timing on the defensive end considerably, allowing him to block a number of shots this season while staying out of foul trouble.
-What was most impressive this game was the juniorís improving ability to defend the pick and roll, though.
+What was most impressive this game was the juniors improving ability to defend the pick and roll, though.
 While his lateral quickness is quite poor, he finally seems to understand that by merely offering a strong hedge on a ball screen, his length is enough to force the ball handler to loop around him

 The first glaring thing we noticed when observing Thabeet in person was his lack of balance and poor core strength.
 This was especially glaring on the offensive end when attempting to establish post position on the low blocks.
 He was easily forced away from the hoop by DaJuan Blair and the slightest amount of contact knocked him off balance and/or sent him to the ground.
 Unless this improves substantially, hes going to have obvious problems against the stronger centers the league has to offer.

 The recurring issues with Thabeet losing focus, his questionable motor, and lack of strength with the ball were all apparent against Pitt.
 These are issues that are certainly going to have to improve quickly, given that he is a likely top 10 pick and should be heading to a team that will need some sort of contribution from him immediately.
-Either way, itís hard to imagine another center being picked before Thabeet when draft day rolls around in June.DeJuan Blair, 67, Sophomore, Power Forward, Pittsburgh
+Either way, its hard to imagine another center being picked before Thabeet when draft day rolls around in June.DeJuan Blair, 67, Sophomore, Power Forward, Pittsburgh

 15.6 points, 12.4 rebounds, 1.2 assists, 1.4 turnovers, 1.5 steals, 1.0 blocks, 60% FG, 62% FTWe will have a more comprehensive scouting report update on Blair coming in future weeks, so these are merely some observations from this game that stood out watching in person

 Blair didnt have quite the showing that he did against Thabeet the first time the two tangled this season, finishing with a pedestrian 8 points, 8 rebounds, and 3 blocks.
 His performance was enough to frustrate Thabeet immensely in the second half and help his team to a huge victory, though.

 The first thing that really stood out about Blair watching him in person was his ability to set monster screens.
 This guy flat out lays people out, and seems to take great pleasure in doing so.
 The Pittsburgh native knocked down a number of UConn players down with his bruising picks, which were not dirty in the least bit.
 He simply knows how to use his strength and set a solid screen, something that will benefit him quite a bit once he reaches the NBA.